AlanSmythDeaf/healthireland/TESTING.md

 - W292 no newline at end of file
     - Solve the issue by adding blank line after the end of the file

+No errors found after solving all the problem.
+Their were two issue that didn't understand at first, "Solve the issue by removing the whitespace in the blank line" & "Solve the issue by removing trailing white space".
+I couldn't see anything but when I google up and highlighted, I could see the issue.

 | File | CI URL | Screenshot | Notes |
 | --- | --- | --- | --- |